Get cover to suit your budget and lifestyle.

-How can you get involved?
+How else can you get involved?

-The most important way to get involved during Hearing Awareness Week is to focus on your own hearing and that of your friends and family.
-If you or any of your family are having difficulty hearing, no matter how gradual the decline, you should arrange a hearing test as soon as possible.
+Besides showing up to your local event during Hearing Awareness week, the most important thing you can do is to focus on your own hearing and that of your friends and family.
+If you or any of your family are having difficulty hearing, you should arrange a hearing test as soon as possible no matter how gradual the decline.

 According to research, it takes people an average of seven years from the time they start thinking they might have a hearing problem to actually seek treatment, so the time to act is sooner rather than later.

-We are also encouraged to examine the listening habits of our children during Hearing Awareness Week, with the golden rule being that if they are wearing ear buds and you can hear their music, then it’s too loud and is damaging their ears.
+We are also encouraged to examine the listening habits of our children during Hearing Awareness Week, with the golden rule being that if they are wearing earbuds and you can hear their music, then it’s too loud and is damaging their ears.